ibm-cloud-architecture/refarch-cloudnative-netflix/README.md

 2. [Hystrix CF](https://github.com/ibm-cloud-architecture/refarch-cloudnative-netflix-hystrix-cf) - Contains the Hystrix Dashboard Cloud Foundry version application component for microservices foundation
 3. [Turbine](https://github.com/ibm-cloud-architecture/refarch-cloudnative-netflix-turbine) - Contains the Turbine application component for microservices foundation

+DevOps Components:

+1. [CF Toolchain](https://github.com/ibm-cloud-architecture/refarch-cloudnative-wfd-devops-cf) - A one click full deployment process which will create a toolchain for the Cloud Foundry version of this architecture
+2. [IC Toolchain](https://github.com/ibm-cloud-architecture/refarch-cloudnative-wfd-devops-containers) - A one click full deployment process which will create a toolchain for the IBM Bluemix Containers version of this architecture

 ### Branches